SHolysh/HydrographExplorerHelp/index.md

 - percent open water cover
 - percent wetland cover

-In Figure 2, the map is zoomed in to see the individual subwatershed boundaries in more detail.
+In _Figure 2_, the map is zoomed in to see the individual subwatershed boundaries in more detail.
 Properties of the selected subwatershed are shown in a pop-up.

 ![*Figure 2: Subwatershed Properties*](https://raw.githubusercontent.com/OWRC/SubwatershedHelp/main/images/subwatershed2.PNG)